lj-valencia/cayman-blog-old-site/index.md

 I created this blog to showcase my work on all things Economics (and not).

-Various economics-related projects I've worked on are found under the Projects section of this page.
+Various economics-related projects I've worked on are located in the Projects section of this page.